 Materials

-CHAIRMAN: Nancy Levy, levy@njsfwc.org
+CHAIRMAN: Marie DiMatties, dimatties@njsfwc.org

 “Arts” and “culture” are very broad terms that include a wide range of human practices of creative expression, storytelling and cultural participation.
 They are the way humans cultivate distinct identities while communicating values, impressions, ideas and experiences across time and space.
 While this program focuses primarily on visual and physical creations, leaving performing arts to the Arts Performing Community Service Program, and literary arts to the Education and Libraries Community Service Program, all forms of art are beneficial to those who practice them and to those who appreciate the results.